-How to find climate-smarter packaging in our stores
+To find packaging with Lower Climate Footprint in our stores

-Look for the green Climate-smarter packaging label.
+Look for the green Packaging with Lower Climate Foortprint guidance.
 You will see it on the side of the shelf.
-Or ask one of our staff and he or she will be happy to help.
+Or ask one of our staff and they will be happy to help.

-How to find climate-smarter packaging on systembolaget.se and in our app
+To find packaging with Lower Climate Footprint on systembolaget.se and in our app